BBC Sport: Tennis

 The BBC also broadcasts two traditional Grass warm up events in the fortnight before the Wimbledon Championships.
 First is the AEGON Championships from Queen's Club, which takes place two weeks before Wimbledon.
 The BBC has covered the tournament since 1979 and has a contract in place until 2024.
 The following week is the WTA AEGON International event from Eastbourne.
 Both events are primarily shown on BBC Two.

 The BBC holds rights to show daily TV highlights from the Australian Open.
 Coverage is presented by Sue Barker with commentary from Andrew Castle and John Lloyd.

-The BBC has exclusive free to air TV rights for 8 singles matches from the ATP World Tour Finals which includes the semi final and the final.
+The BBC has exclusive free to air TV rights for 8 singles matches from the ATP World Tour Finals which includes the semi-final and the final.
 The BBC covered the event originally between 2009 and 2011, followed by an extension for 2012 and 2013.
 This was extended again in 2013 through to 2015.
 It was extended again in 2016 for another 2 years before another deal was announced in 2017 and will run until 2020, with Sky Sports, showing one afternoon match per day including one semi-final and the final which are usually shown on BBC Two.

-BBC Radio covers the four Grand Slam tournaments - the Australian Open, French Open, Wimbledon and US Open - on BBC Radio 5 Live and BBC Radio 5 Live Sports Extra.
+BBC Radio covers the four Grand Slam tournaments - the Australian Open, French Open, Wimbledon and US Open - on BBC Radio 5 Live and BBC Radio 5 Sports Extra.
 For most recent Wimbledon tournament in 2021, Gigi Salmon and Tony Livesey hosted full coverage on Radio 5 Live, with expert analysis from Marion Bartoli, Pat Cash, Laura Robson, Leon Smith, Chanda Rubin, Annabel Croft, Miles Maclagan, Mark Woodforde and Jeff Tarango.
 The team of commentators is led by the BBC's tennis correspondent, Russell Fuller, along with Gigi Salmon, David Law, Naomi Cavaday, Jonathan Overend, Iain Carter, Alison Mitchell and Sara Orchard.
 For other grand slam tournaments, Russell Fuller, David Law and Gigi Salmon are the commentators.
 For the select few ATP Tour Masters 1000 events that BBC Radio cover, Russell Fuller is usually the sole commentator.

 Rugby union

-The BBC holds joint rights to the Six Nations championship in the UK with ITV Sport until 2025.
-The BBC will show all Scotland and Wales home matches live either on BBC One or BBC Two.
+The BBC holds joint rights to the Six Nations championship in the UK with ITV Sport until 2029.
+The BBC show all Scotland and Wales home matches (except those against England) plus 1 further match from either France, Ireland or Italy which features either Scotland or Wales live.
 Coverage of these games is complemented by an interactive service on BBC Red Button and Radio commentary on all matches.
 The BBC held the live rights to the Autumn Internationals for the Scottish and Welsh sides as well as highlights of the English team.

 Gabby Logan leads the BBC's rugby coverage.
 Martin Johnson, Sam Warburton, Jonathan Davies, John Barclay, Jamie Heaslip, Andy Nicol, Chris Paterson and Thomas Castaignède are the main pundits and co-commentators.
-The BBC's main commentators are Eddie Butler and Andrew Cotter.
+The BBC's main commentator is Andrew Cotter.
 Sonja McLaughlan and Lee McKenzie are the reporters.